mystakin/FFV_CareerDay_AP_Poptracker/README.md

 ## Usage

-- List of all bosses and locations relevant to the Archipelago randomizer
+- List of all bosses and locations relevant to the Manual Archipelago randomizer
 - Automatically tracks locations and items when connected to Archipelago server
 - Broadcast view for easier window capture for streamers